jasehackman/Capstone-Budgie-React/README.md

 <h3>Budgie is a full stack budget application built specifically for one time events.
 An example would be a budget for your vacation or for remodeling.
 Budgie's back end is a REST API built with Python, utilizing the Django Rest framework.
 Budgie's front end is built with JavaScript, leveraging the power of React.js and Bootstrap.</h3>

 <h3> This repo contains Budgie's front end.
+You can find the API here: https://github.com/jasehackman/Capstone-Budgie-DjangoREST </h3>

 <h2 style="font-weight: bold;"> Technologies Used
 <h3>Development Languages and Libraries</h3>